Scleroderma

 There is substantial evidence that scleroderma is related to abnormal vitamin D levels and vitamin D metabolism.
 Low levels of vitamin D can contribute to this disease, however many patients with scleroderma have hyperactive immune systems which can cause excessive vitamin D. Excess vitamin D will increase calcium levels in the cells, which will activate the nerve cells and cause excess inflammation, leading to more damage.
 Calcium deposits in tissues like skin and kidney are the hallmark of scleroderma.
 These calcium laden lesions are named granulomas.
 Therefore vitamin D supplementation should be very carefully monitored.
 In fact some patients need to be on a low vitamin D diet and even avoid sunlight!

-In summary, scleroderma is always multi-factorial and only by finding the root cause of the problem through functional testing, including a metabolically directed functional testing, can this problem be solved.
+In summary, scleroderma is always multi-factorial in nature resulting from imbalances in immune system, nervous system and hormonal system and only by finding the root cause of the problem through functional testing, including a metabolically directed functional testing, can this problem be solved.